-These soft and chewy raspberry thumbprint cookies are grain-free, gluten-free, and dairy-free!
+These gluten-free thumbprint cookies are also grain-free and dairy-free!
 Can be adapted to use different zests, extracts and jams.

 I don’t understand why raspberry thumbprints are a Christmas thing.
 They’re raspberry flavored!
 To me, that screams summer.
 So here’s a little piece of summer for you in December. :)